 These scones are whole wheat, naturally sweetened, low in fat and I’ve got ALL KINDS of fun ideas for ways to make them even more special and delicious.

 (Spoiler alert, it involves chocolate add-ins and fun glazes drizzled all over the top of these soft, sweet, strawberry-studded scones. 🍓❤️)

 And if you’ve never made scones before, I promise it’s really easy.

 You just mix up the dough, dump it onto a really well floured service, use your hands to pat it into shape and cut the scones out.

 No bread machines or kneading or anything fancy here.

-A few notes on these healthy strawberry scones:
+Notes on making healthy strawberry scones:

 - I use white wheat flour in my baking, but you can substitute whole wheat flour or all-purpose flour if you prefer.